learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 Most asynchronous functions in JavaScript have this quality of "being passed a callback function."
 It's a helpful tool for spotting asynchronous code "in the wild".
-We will learn more about the `setTimeout()` function and the Web API in the next lesson.
+We will learn more about the `setTimeout()` function in the next lesson.

 For now, let's focus on _why_ this occurs.
 Why are asynchronous functions like `setTimeout()` treated differently from any other function?